Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

     automatically filled in.
-These are the date and time fields, which are generated according to the date and time that the device is set to when the assessment begins; and the unique student ID field, which is filled in when the assessor presses the “Generate”‖ button.
+These are the date and time fields, which are generated according to the date and time that the device is set to when the assessment begins; and the unique student ID field, which is filled in when the assessor presses the "Generate"‖ button.
-    While these fields can be changed manually, assessors should be instructed not to touch them unless necessary (such as when users are entering data collected earlier on paper) - just advance by using the “Next” button.
+    While these fields can be changed manually, assessors should be instructed not to touch them unless necessary (such as when users are entering data collected earlier on paper) - just advance by using the "Next" button.

 ![](.//media/image61.png)&nbsp;

-**Timed subtests.** On a timed grid page, you will not see the grid items until you press “Start”.
-When you press “Start”, the timer will start counting down and you will see the items appear in the grid (see screenshot shown at right).
+**Timed subtests.** On a timed grid page, you will not see the grid items until you press "Start".
+When you press "Start", the timer will start counting down and you will see the items appear in the grid (see screenshot shown at right).
 Once you have started you should not stop and restart except for exceptional circumstances.
 If a restart is needed, there is a button at the bottom of the page for that purpose.

-By default, all grid items are “correct”.‖ Mark items “incorrect” by tapping on that item, causing a line to be struck through that grid item.
+By default, all grid items are "correct".‖ Mark items "incorrect" by tapping on that item, causing a line to be struck through that grid item.
 Re-mark them correct by tapping a second time.
 Use the asterisk button on the right-hand side of the grid to mark a whole row incorrect.